nmsalvatore/sage/README.md

 fizz timer "25 minutes"     # 25 minute timer
 ```

-#### Custom names
+#### Custom names - TODO

-Timers can also be saved with custom names by using the `--name` flag.
+Timers can also be saved with custom names by using the `--name` flag,
-To load a custom timer, pass the timer name after `fizz timer`.
-For
+followed by a name.
+To load a custom timer, pass the timer name after
-example, fizz includes a 25 minute pomodoro timer by default with the name
+`fizz timer`.
+For example, fizz includes a 25 minute pomodoro timer by
-`pomodoro`, which can be loaded with `fizz timer pomodoro`.
+default with the name `pomodoro`, which can be loaded with `fizz timer
+pomodoro`.

 Here are some other examples.